Yasmani Grandal Player Props: White Sox vs. Rangers

 Yasmani Grandal At The Plate

-- He has gone deep in 8.5% of his games this year, and 2.3% of his trips to the dish.
+- In 8.3% of his games this year, he has hit a home run, and 2.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.